mockoon/mockoon/CONTRIBUTING.md

 **/!\\ Mark the release as a pre-release, and only set it as a final release when all binaries are successfully build, tested and uploaded. /!\\**

 Binaries build will be automatically triggered through GitHub Actions.
-It will basically run `npm run build:prod` and package the application for different platforms with `npm run package:win|mac|linux`.
+It will basically run `npm run build:prod:all` and package the application for different platforms with `npm run package:win|mac|linux`.
 Including Windows/macOS code signing (and notarization).

 Next steps are:
 - Download all the binaries from the GitHub Action, test them and add them to the new GitHub release.